 People often ask if there’s a substitute for coconut flour and there really isn’t.
 You can easily order it online or you can make your own homemade coconut flour!
 And the only substitute for the almond flour would be almond meal (which is a lot cheaper than almond flour!) or another nut flour.

-So now that we’ve got the healthier carrot cake cupcakes out of the way, we need some healthier cream cheese frosting!
+So now that we’ve got the carrot cake muffins out of the way, we need some healthier cream cheese frosting!
 This is the same cream cheese frosting recipe that I used in my last post on carrot cake scones.

 It uses just a little maple syrup as sweetener.
 I really thought cream cheese frosting without powdered sugar was impossible but this maple syrup version was just as good!
 It’s quite thick so if you want to thin it out, just add some milk.

-I’m just guessing that if you’re interested in grain-free baking, you’re not into mounds of frosting on top of your cupcakes.
-The amount that this cream cheese frosting recipe yields is just enough for a thin slathering on each cupcake.
+I’m just guessing that if you’re interested in grain-free baking, you’re not into mounds of frosting on top of your muffins or cupcakes.
+The amount that this cream cheese frosting recipe yields is just enough for a thin slathering on each muffin.
 If you want to pipe it like I did, you can pipe about twice as much as you see in the pictures.

 I recommend frosting the cupcakes right before serving because once you frost them, they need to be refrigerated.
 They can sit at room temperature for about 4 hours so if you want to frost them in preparation of a party – no problem!
 They just taste better and fluffier if you keep them at room temperature and microwaving cream cheese frosting sounds like a bad idea.